Material Purchase Orders

 - Click "Create Purchase Order".

-In the middle of the screen, you should see an empty material order for the chosen supplier.
-Below the (empty) order content you will see an area containing suggested materials and quantities that you can quickly add to the order based on confirmed sales:
+Directly below the header information you'll see an empty material order for the chosen supplier.
+Below the (empty) order content you will see an area containing suggested materials and quantities that you can quickly add to the order based on confirmed sales.
+In the example below, we added the suggested Red button.
+If we also want to add the Soft Cotton, we would click the "Add to Order" button.

 If you don't see anything in this area, then make sure that: